jgraichen/toque/README.md

     $ gem install toque

-After capifying your project add it to your `Capfile` or `deploy.rb`:
+After capifying your project add to your `Capfile`:

 ```ruby
 require 'toque'